tdongsi/tdongsi.github.io/source/_posts/SQL/2016-04-23-sql-unit-data-parity.markdown

 select col3, col4 from new_table_name
 ```

-The straight-forward test would be get all rows and columns of those two projections, and perform equality check one by one.
+The straight-forward test would be to get all the rows and columns of those two projections, and perform equality check one by one.
 It would be very time-consuming to write and execute such test cases in Java and TestNG.
 Even when the query returns can be managed within the memory limit, it is still time-consuming to do data transfer for the two query returns, join the columns to prepare for comparison row by row.
 Moreover, note that these expensive operations are carried out on the client side, our computers.